thephez/dpp-spec/docs/identity.md

 # Identity Validation

-The platform protocol performs several forms of validation related to identities: model validation, structure validation, and data validation.
+The platform protocol performs several forms of validation related to identities: model validation, basic validation, and state validation.

  - Model validation - ensures object models are correct
- - State transition structure validation - only checks the content of the state transition
+ - State transition basic validation - only checks the content of the state transition
- - State transition data validation - takes the overall platform state into consideration
+ - State transition state validation - takes the overall platform state into consideration

-**Example:** An identity create state transition for an existing identity could pass structure validation; however, it would fail data validation since the identity already exists.
+**Example:** An identity create state transition for an existing identity could pass basic validation; however, it would fail state validation since the identity already exists.

 ## Identity Model